RajeshRamadas/Yolo8-Annotation-Tool/README.md

 - **Save/Load Annotations**: Save and load annotations in formats (e.g., txt).
 - **Delete Annotations**: Delete existing annotations.
 - **Validate Annotations**: Ensure the correctness of annotations and all files are annotated
+- **Validate Overlapping Annotations**: Check if bounding box are Overlapping

 ### Dataset Management